William McKinley: Cuba crisis and war with Spain

 Editorial cartoon promoting intervention in Cuba.
 Columbia (the American people) reaches out to help oppressed Cuba in 1897 while Uncle Sam (the U.S. government) is blind to the crisis and will not use its powerful guns to help.
 Judge magazine, February 6, 1897.

 For decades, rebels in Cuba had waged an intermittent campaign for freedom from Spanish colonial rule.
 By 1895, the conflict had expanded to a war for Cuban independence.
 As war engulfed the island, Spanish reprisals against the rebels grew ever harsher.
 American public opinion favored the rebels, and McKinley shared in their outrage against Spanish policies.
 However while public opinion called for war to liberate Cuba, McKinley favored a peaceful approach, hoping that through negotiation, Spain might be convinced to grant Cuba independence, or at least to allow the Cubans some measure of autonomy.
 The United States and Spain began negotiations on the subject in 1897, but it became clear that Spain would never concede Cuban independence, while the rebels (and their American supporters) would never settle for anything less.

 In January 1898, Spain promised some concessions to the rebels, but when American consul Fitzhugh Lee reported riots in Havana, McKinley agreed to send the battleship USS Maine.
 On February 15, the Maine exploded and sank with 266 men killed.
 Public attention focused on the crisis and the consensus was that regardless of who set the bomb, Spain had lost control over Cuba.
 McKinley insisted that a court of inquiry first determine whether the explosion was accidental.
 Negotiations with Spain continued as the court considered the evidence, but on March 20, the court ruled that the Maine was blown up by an underwater mine.
 As pressure for war mounted in Congress, McKinley continued to negotiate for Cuban independence.
 Spain refused McKinley's proposals, and on April 11, McKinley turned the matter over to Congress.
 He did not ask for war, but Congress made the decision and declared war on April 20, with the addition of the Teller Amendment, which disavowed any intention of annexing Cuba.
-Nick Kapur says that McKinley's actions were based on his values of arbitrationism, pacifism, humanitarianism, and manly self-restraint, and not on external pressures.
+Historian Nick Kapur argues that McKinley's actions were based on his values of arbitrationism, pacifism, humanitarianism, and manly self-restraint, and not on external pressures.